What Can NPS Look Like?

 Neuropsychiatric symptoms (NPS) occur because of changes in the brain caused by Alzheimer’s disease, but certain situations can make them worse.
-Some things that may trigger or intensify symptoms include:

 • Pain or stress